kemmis/ILogInject/README.md

 ## Installation

-ILogInject.Unity will in near future be available from Nuget Package Manager
+ILogInject.Unity is installed into your project by Nuget Package Manager

 ## Example C# project utilizing ILogInject.Unity